wechaty/plugin-contrib/README.md

 import { DingDong } from 'wechaty-plugin-contrib'

 const config = {
-  at   : true,    // default: true - Response to Mention Self (@/at) Message in Room dm   : true,    // default: true - Response to Direct Message room : true,    // default: true - Response to Rooms Message self : true,    // default: true - Response to Message that send from the bot itself }
+  mention : true,    // default: true - Response to Mention Self (@/at) Message in Room contact : true,    // default: true - Response to Direct Message room    : true,    // default: true - Response to Rooms Message self    : true,    // default: true - Response to Message that send from the bot itself }

 wechaty.use(DingDong(config))